-3. Ask your supervisor for a salary raise.
+3. Ask your supervisor for a salary increase.

 Finally, with your salary research and value proposition in hand, you want to ask for that additional pay.
 How you approach this final step will depend on your role, your company culture, and your relationship with your boss, among other factors.

 You may consider setting up a one-to-one conversation with your boss to discuss your request.
 You will want to bring your value proposition list from step 2 to this conversation.
-Then, explain how you delivered value to your organization as well as how you went over and beyond your job description.
+Then, explain how you delivered value to your organization, as well as how you have gone over and beyond your job description.

-Alternatively, if your company conducts semiannual or annual performance reviews, you can use this meeting to request a salary increase.
+Alternatively, if your company conducts semiannual or annual performance reviews, you can use those meetings to request a salary increase.
 This should go without saying, but you will likely only want to ask for a raise if your performance review went well.

 Additional Salary Negotiation Tips When You Feel Underpaid At Work

-Regardless of how you ultimately choose to use to request your raise, you want to avoid putting your boss on spot during the salary conversation; rarely is your boss able to make a unilateral decision.
+Regardless of how you ultimately request your raise, you want to avoid putting your boss on the spot during the salary conversation, because bosses are rarely able to make a unilateral decision.
 Rather, you want to provide them ample time to sit with your list from step 2, contemplate your salary request, and consult any other necessary decision-makers.

 Additionally, you may want to ask for remuneration beyond your base salary.
-Many of my clients successfully negotiate additional paid time off, professional development funds, one-time bonuses, and other compensation that is important to them.
+Many of my clients successfully negotiate additional paid time off, professional development funds, one-time bonuses, and other forms of compensation that are important to them.